What is a Periodontist?

 - Change in the way your teeth fit together with you bite

 Three out of four adults are affected at some time in their life by periodontal disease.
 Shockingly, adults over the age of 35 lose more teeth to periodontal disease than from cavities.

 What causes Periodontal Disease?

 Plaque caused from food and bacteria produce toxins that irritate the gum tissue.
 This may cause them to be red, swollen and bleed easily.
-It this irritation is prolonged, the gums separate from the teeth causing periodontal pockets along the tooth.
+If this irritation is prolonged, the gums separate from the teeth causing periodontal pockets along the tooth.
 As the disease progresses, the supporting gum tissue and bone that hold teeth in place deteriorates.

 There are many risk factors for periodontal disease; some you can control and others you cannot.
 Although age is not a risk factor, often older people have more severe disease because there has been more time for damage to take place.
-Risk factors include: Smoking, inadequate oral hygiene, diabetes, stress, teeth grinding, hormone changes, compromised immune system, genetics, and certain medications.
+Risk factors include: smoking, inadequate oral hygiene, diabetes, stress, teeth grinding, hormone changes, compromised immune system, genetics, and certain medications.

 How do you manage Periodontal Disease?